• Skip to main content

 If you explore Chakra work, you will most likely learn about the Sacral Chakra.
 The Sacral Chakra is located just above the pubic bone and is responsible for passion, sexuality, intimacy, money, creativity, and joy.
 The balance of the Sacral Chakra allows us to improve our relationships with ourselves and others.

-Tim Rogers, LMT believes that the Sacral Chakra is particularly important to focus on due to our filtered culture.
+Tim Rogers, LMT, believes that the Sacral Chakra is particularly important to focus on due to our filtered culture.
 “Our culture has distorted the energy of the Second Chakra by bombarding us with images of what ‘sexy’ should look like and be like.
 Pornography sometimes replaces the need for true connection and intimacy.
-And there is no limit to the ways trauma can shut down the Second Chakra; it’s a tragedy how trauma has taken the very personal and powerful energy of this chakra away from so many.”
+And there is no limit to the ways trauma can shut down the Second Chakra.
+It’s a tragedy how trauma has taken the very personal and powerful energy of this chakra away from so many.”

 How can you tell if your Second Chakra is out of balance?